home-assistant/companion.home-assistant/docs/notifications/commands.md

 ```

-Special characters in extras are supported by urlencoding the extra value and appending `:urlencoded` to the end.
-For example, to send a JSON-formatted extra to Gadgetbridge we can do the following:
+If you do not specify a specific type, the type is guessed based on your input.
+Numbers will be converted to Integers, `true` or `false` will be converted to Boolean values.
+Otherwise the intent extra will be set as String.

+<span class='beta'>BETA</span>

+It is not unlikely that the data you are trying to send contains special characters or characters that are used as delimiters when parsing the intent_extra parameter (`,`, `:` or `;`).
+In this case, it is recommended that you specify the data type as `String.urlencoded` by appending it after another colon `:` at the end.
+For example, to send a JSON formatted extra to Gadgetbridge, you could use the following:

 ```yaml
 automation: